mibrahimali/CarND-PID-Control-Project-P9/README.md

 As for throttle control a P controller was developed only to reduce max. speed in case of sharp curved road as a heleper control to the pid control

-Final Output video of the tunned Controller can be found on [youtube](https://youtu.be/k5SKKW6S-xk)
+Final Output video of the tunned Controller can be found on [youtube](https://youtu.be/BkgaQnuVXmI)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/BkgaQnuVXmI" frameborder="0" allowfullscreen></iframe>

 P only controller effect:

 ![](./P_controller_effect.gif)

 ## Dependencies